 Notwithstanding the above, as a service company, the Directors believe that high quality advisory services and consistent management are a way to success of the Group.
 The Directors consider that the professional teams of the Group have continued to provide high quality services to customers which will continue to deliver value for our Shareholders.
-Since the date of listing of the Company, there has been no change in composition of the executive directors of the Company and the majority of independent non-executive directors of the Company remains unchanged.
-All of the Company's directors have extensive experience and knowledge on Hong Kong financial market and/or listed companies' operation, rules and/or regulations.
-It is believed that the Group's directors will continuous to contribute to the Group's development.
+Most of the Directors have extensive experience and knowledge on Hong Kong financial market and/or listed companies' operation, rules and/or regulations.
+It is believed that the Directors will continuous to contribute to the Group's development.